6. Guidelines for Regular Operation¶

-The Guild should transition to Regular Operation before the end of the Initial Pilot but only after the summary report has made meaningful progress in assessing the Guild’s evolving characteristics.
-Activities during Regular Operation should map directly to the obligations described in 3.
+The Guild should transition to regular operations before the end of the initial pilot, but only after the summary report has made meaningful progress in assessing the Guild’s evolving characteristics.
+Activities during regular operations should map directly to the obligations described in 3.
 Roles & Expectations.
 Some things will change regularly, like the current set of sponsors at a specific time, or the membership over time.

-broadcasting to the community and prospective sponsors when vests are set to start and end
+Broadcast to the community and prospective sponsors when vesting periods are set to start and end